 Small but mighty

-Best pastry chef or baker
+Best pastry chef

-olive’s editor has been writing about food for more than a decade.
-Having reviewed restaurants across the UK, interviewed dozens of chefs and authored the internationally acclaimed Taste: The Infographic Book of Food, she’s spent two years developing these awards.
-“We’re facing one of the biggest chef shortages we have seen in recent years so now it’s more important than ever to celebrate those making a positive impact on our food, the communities we live in, and the planet.”
+Our editor has been writing about food for more than a decade.
+Having reviewed restaurants across the UK, interviewed dozens of chefs and authored the internationally acclaimed Taste: the Infographic Book of Food, she’s well placed to find the best unsung chefs in the country.
+“The way we eat, talk and write about food is dramatically changing, as the world changes around us, and so now more than ever it’s so important to celebrate those that are making a positive impact on the food we eat, the communities we live in, and the planet.”

-Bristol-based journalist and restaurant inspector Mark Taylor has written for a number of newspapers and magazines for the past 20 years.
-He started out writing about pop music but when food became the new rock ’n’ roll, he swapped interviewing bands and watching gigs for reviewing restaurants and interrogating chefs.
+Bristol-based journalist and restaurant inspector Mark has written for a number of newspapers and magazines for the past 20 years.
+He started out writing about pop but when food became the new rock ’n’ roll, he swapped interviewing bands and watching gigs for reviewing restaurants and interrogating chefs.